-a.
-Specify the use of weatherproof fire-rated materials for services such as kitchen exhaust ducts, wet/dry riser pipes etc.
+- a.
+Specify the use of weatherproof fire-rated materials for Fire Protection services such as wet/dry riser and hydrant pipes etc. (1 point) - b.
+Specify the use of weatherproof fire-rated materials for Mechanical Ventilation services such as kitchen exhaust ducts etc. (1 point)